panarchynow/initiation/lib/stellar/README.md

 3. It loads the Stellar account specified in the form data.
 4. It fetches the account's current data entries using `fetchAccountDataAttributes`.
 5. It calls `buildTransaction`, passing the account, form data, and fetched data attributes.
-6.  `buildTransaction` constructs the transaction, adding `manageData` operations for basic info, `MyPart` entries (generating new IDs based on existing ones), and selected `tags`.
+6.  `buildTransaction` constructs the transaction, adding `manageData` operations for basic info, `MyPart` entries (filtering duplicates, generating new IDs based on existing ones), and selected `tags`.
 7.  `generateStellarTransaction` receives the built transaction and converts it to XDR.
 8. The XDR is typically passed to a wallet (like Freighter) for signing.
 9. (Implicitly) The signed transaction is submitted to the Stellar network.